plughacker/demo-malga-checkout-vanilla/README.md

-# Demo Plug Checkout VanillaJS
+# Demo Malga Checkout VanillaJS

-This project is a demo of Plug Checkout running on VanillaJS
+This project is a demo of Malga Checkout running on VanillaJS

 ## Running App